 Budget: despite repeated requests, EPLO was not able to obtain recent budget figures for the EU ISS.
+The EU Ombudsman is currently investigating a request for access to documents request that EPLO filed in March 2012.

 It is governed by 2 administrative bodies: